sogno-platform/clonemap/docs/repo.md

 ## `api` - API documentation

 This folder contains documentation of the http API implemented by the different components of cloneMAP.
+The openAPI standard is used for this putpose

 ## `build` - Dockerfiles

 This folder contains the Dockerfiles used to build Docker images of all cloneMAP components.
+Docker images are automatically updated in the Docker registry of this project by the CI.

 ## `cmd` - main files